 - Any other unique identifying number, characteristic, or code

-When these identifiers can be used in combination with other health information to identify an individual, HIPAA considers it PHI.
+When these identifiers can be used in combination with other health information to identify an individual, it qualifies as PHI under HIPAA.
 Consequently, if these identifiers are not present, the information is not identifiable.
-If you remove all identifiers, you have de-identified the information, and it is no longer PHI.
+If you remove all identifiers, you have de-identified the information, meaning it is no longer PHI.

 READ MORE: When Can I Disclose PHI?